elamaran619/amazon-quicksight-user-guide/doc_source/create-a-database-data-set.md

 ## Creating a Data Set Using a Database That's Not Autodiscovered<a name="create-a-data-set-database"></a>

 Use the following procedure to create a connection to any database other than an autodiscovered Amazon Redshift cluster or Amazon RDS instance\.
-This includes Amazon Redshift clusters and Amazon RDS instances that are in a different AWS Region or are associated with a different AWS account, and MariaDB, Microsoft SQL Server, MySQL, and PostgreSQL instances that are on\-premise, in Amazon EC2, or in some other accessible environment\.
+This includes Amazon Redshift clusters and Amazon RDS instances that are in a different AWS Region or are associated with a different AWS account, and MariaDB, Microsoft SQL Server, MySQL, and PostgreSQL instances that are on\-premises, in Amazon EC2, or in some other accessible environment\.

 1. Check [Data Source Limits](data-source-limits.md) to make sure that your target table or query doesn't exceed data source limits\.